vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-events.en.md

 #### Delegating DOM events

 We recommend using the `liveBindTo([elem], event, handler)` method to delegate handling DOM events.
-In the block [static declaration methods](./i-bem-js-decl.en.md), the `live` property is reserved for subscribing to delegated DOM events.
+In the block's [static declaration methods](./i-bem-js-decl.en.md), the `live` property is reserved for subscribing to delegated DOM events.

 **Example:** All instances of the `menu` block subscribe to the delegated `click` DOM event for their `item` elements.
 The `_onItemClick` method of the `menu` block instance will be invoked when any `item` in the menu is clicked.
 It doesn't matter whether this item existed when the instance was initialized.